yosymfony/toml/README.md

 }
 ```

-More informations about the package on [Packagist](https://packagist.org/packages/yosymfony/toml).

 Usage
 -----
-You can use this package to parse TOML string inline or from a file with only one method:
+You can use this package for parsing inline TOML strings or a TOML file with only one method:

 ```php
 use Yosymfony\Toml\Toml;